 There are many great accountancy firms in London specifically dedicated to startups.

-Crunch is one of the cheapest yet known for being great: their price starts at £29.50 + VAT per month. iHorizon is another great accountancy firm that has also expertise over the US law and it usually makes the bridge between the two countries if scale ups want to move overseas.
+Crunch is one of the cheapest yet known for being great: their price starts at £29.50 + VAT per month. iHorizon is another great accountancy firm that also has expertise on US law and it usually makes the bridge between the two countries if scale-ups want to move overseas.

-5. TAXATION: DON’T NEED TO START WORRYING JUST YET
+5. TAXATION: YOU DON’T NEED TO START WORRYING JUST YET

 You need to Register for Corporation Tax (20% in 2016) when you start trading or you restart a dormant business (that means a company that exists but does not trade).
 You have three months of time to register your company with HMRC here.